medienbaecker/kirby-modules/README.md

     📄 Module B
 ```

+## What changed in version 2?

+Module blueprints and templates now live in a separate `site/modules` folder.

 ## Instructions

 Add a `modules` section to any page blueprint and a modules container will be automatically created.